 This Sunday we will hike the Middlesex Valley Rail Trail, which runs northeast from Naples, passing through the lowlands of the Hi Tor Wildlife Management Area.
 The 7.2 mile rail trail is parallel to and north of Route 245, and follows alongside of sections of the West River.
-We will hike the section between Parrish Road and Cayward Cross Road, placing cars at several different parking areas along the way to allow for several distances of hiking.
-The trail is level and wide and slightly downhill, easy walking in grass, which has not yet been mowed, so long pants tucked into socks are recommended, along with insect spray.
+We will hike the section between Parrish Road and Cayward Cross Road, placing cars at different parking areas along the way to allow for several distances of hiking.
+The trail is level and wide and slightly downhill, easy walking in grass, only partially mowed, and going through a few wet, muddy areas, so waterproof boots/long pants tucked into socks are recommended, along with insect spray and rain gear in case of showers.
+Also, please be alert for poison ivy on the trail, as there is quite a bit.

 The Middlesex Valley Railroad began service in 1892 between Naples and Stanley, with connections to Geneva, Canandaigua and Wayne County.
 In 1895 it became part of the Lehigh Valley Railroad system, and continued running until 1970.
-Now part of the State-owned Hi Tor area, most of the trail is a raised path with wetlands on either side – some shrubby and some forested.
-Along the way are waterfowl nesting boxes, and about a mile from the north end is a heron rookery.
-Hi Tor has been designated as an Important Bird Area by the Audubon Society, so we may see some herons and other interesting birds.
+Now part of the State-owned Hi Tor area, most of the trail is a raised path with wetlands on either side – some open and some forested.
+Along the way are wildflowers, waterfowl nesting boxes, and about a mile from the north end is a heron rookery.
+Hi Tor has been designated as an Important Bird Area by the Audubon Society, so we may see some interesting birds, and the frogs are likely to be croaking up a storm.

 Following the hike, please join us for an optional dish-to-pass social at the DEC West River Boat Launch, off of Route 245 about .5 mile south of the Sunnyside intersection.
 There is a porta-potty there, but no tables and chairs, so bring your own lawn chair and a card table or folding table if you have one.
 Alternative rain location for the social is the Naples Community Park, about 2.5 miles south of the Boat Launch on Route 45, just north of the DEC building, near the Village of Naples.
 The Park has a covered pavilion with picnic tables.